A Boxer dog is a lean muscular dog who gives out a robust aura but is really sweet and loving in nature.

 Monthly Expense Estimation

-A m>Monthly Expense Estimation other factors of a boxer.
+A monthly expense can vary depending on the size and other factors of a boxer.

 Dog food and treats generally cost $30- $60 per month.